apennismightier/megatronn/README.md

 ## What is MegaTronn?

-MegaTronn is a feature-rich desktop client for [Mega.nz](https://mega.nz) inspired by [MegaBasterd](https://github.com/tonikelope/megabasterd).
-It was built from the ground up in Python with a focus on:
+MegaTronn is an open-source Mega.nz desktop client for Windows, built for people who manage large numbers of accounts and need fast, parallel downloads.
+It was inspired by MegaBasterd and built from the ground up in Python with a focus on throughput, multi-account management, and automation.

-- **Throughput** — parallel chunked downloads with per-worker HTTP keep-alive connections
-- **Flexibility** — multi-account management with groups, YAML import, and per-account link libraries
-- **Automation** — live clipboard monitoring that detects Mega links (plain or Base64-encoded) the instant you copy them
-- **Transparency** — every download is visible, stoppable, and persists across restarts

----

-## Screenshots

-> *Add screenshots here once the app is running on your machine.*

 ---